The Psalms

 “What has gone wrong?”

 Clearly the world around us is not as it should be; and all is not right within us either.
 Whatever has gone wrong deeply affects our lives as much, if not more, than the world in which we live.
-Things went wrong when we though we knew better than God now to run the world, our lives, and the lives of others.
+Things went wrong when we thought we knew better than God now to run the world, our lives, and the lives of others.
 We chose to break our relationship with God, going our own ways, now suffering the consequences of that broken relationship.
 We need to know what can be done about this.

 “What is the solution?”